dylanmestyanek/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+    <b>Answer:</b> While functional components are clean, minimal, and easy to read - class components are still the gold standard when it comes to older code.
+In the job environment, it is highly likely that most code has still yet to be transferred to functional components with hooks, from class components.
+If we are referring to functional components <i>without</i> hooks, then class components are advantageous because they used to be the only way to hold state.

 - [ ] Name three lifecycle methods and their purposes.

+    <b>Answer:</b>

+    - componentWillMount - cWM runs code prior to the components being rendered to the screen.
+For example, having an API call running, before the page is finished loading up.

+    - componentDidMount - cDM runs code as soon as components are rendered to the screen.
+This is useful in situations where you may want to grab information during the inital rendering phase, that won't be retrievable after re-renders occur.

+    - componentWillUpdate - cWU is one of the more usefull lifecycle methods, as it allows you to run code, depending on a change in state.
+For example, if you are making an API call based on the user's search input, you can re-render/re-call the API each time the search input has changed.

 - [ ] What is the purpose of a custom hook?

+    <b>Answer:</b> A custom hook has several advantages, mainly being the reinforcement of the D.R.Y principle.
+Custom hooks allow you to extract repeated code, into a simple, reusable chunk of code.
+Additionally, custom hooks can be extracted out of your component's file, giving them a cleaner, more minimal feel.

 - [ ] Why is it important to test our apps?

+    <b>Answer:</b> Testing apps is important to ensure that the functionality is performing as expected.
+It also ensures that there are no hidden bugs that are unable to be seen from the user's end.
+Testing allows a deeper dive into your code which helps in troubleshooting, as well as, acting like documentation for someone else reading through your code.
+This allows them to understand what is happening within your code, and understanding what broke (if something does), and why.

 ## Project Set Up